gfavole/dust/README.md

 # dust
-calculate dust attenuation coefficient for ELGs
+This code calculates the interstellar dust attenuation coefficient of ELG luminosities in SAMs and is based on the work of Favole et al. 2019, arXiv: